EmS228/jumpguard/officialDocuments/README.md

 # README

+## Official Documents

-Here is where all the official documents of the jumpguard project will be kept.
+This folder is where all official documents of the product are housed.
+This includes any agreement documents.